SecureIdentityAlliance/osia/src/doc/annexes/technical/abis.rst

-.. http:post:: /v1/subjects/{subjectId}
+.. http:post:: /v1/persons/{personId}
     :synopsis: Insert one encounter and generate its ID

     **Insert one encounter and generate its ID**

-    :param string subjectId:
+    :param string personId:
-        the id of the subject
+        the id of the person
     :query string transactionId:
         The id of the transaction
     :query string callback: